sudomakeflies/PromptLab/README.md

 Low: [One paragraph judgment for Low level]

 Please proceed with your analysis and judgments based on the provided information.
+Write judgments in spanish.

 ## Juicios valorativos (Deprecated)